OAFE: your #1 source for toy reviews

 Valk here follows a long line of disappointing Angel figures from McFarlane - Domina, Lotus, Tiffany II... all had great promise and all were great let-downs.
 Would McFarlane finally live up to their promise of "Ultra" action figures, or would their Valkerie be another giant cop-out?

-Valkerie is one of the few elements of Norse history and mythology that didn't get twisted and bastardized in McToys' hands (for more on that, check out the Skullsplitter review).
+Valkerie is one of the few elements of Norse history and mythology that didn't get twisted and bastardized in McToys' hands.
 The Valkyries (or, originally, Valkyrja - "chosers of the slain") were beautiful young warrior women who rode winged steeds.
 They were charged with collecting the souls of warriors fallen in battle, to carry them to Valhalla and prepare them for the battle of Ragnarok.
-The Northern Lights were said to be reflections off the Valkyries' armour as they ride forth on their missions.
+The Northern Lights were said to be reflections off the Valkyries' armor as they ride forth on their missions.

-hey, sailor For those that remember back when Spawn toys were just getting started, I'll say that there isn't going to be a "Party" Valkerie.
+For those that remember back when Spawn toys were just getting started (or clicked through and read the Angela review up above), I'll say that there isn't going to be a "Party" Valkerie.
 As you can see when Valk pulls her skirt down to give you a peek, she's got a matching thong underneath.
 So no doing anything dirty with all that articulation!

 If this Nordic line has sparked an interest in you (or if, like Poe, you just hate the backstory), then you should definitely check out Ring of the Nibelung, P. Craig Russell's illustrated adaptation of Wagner's opus.
 It's a wonderful piece of mythology (and shows how heavily Norse mythology influenced J.R.R.
 Tolkien).